-We encourage all children to wear a school uniform which our school governors consider promotes a sense of pride in the school; gives a sense of community and belonging; is practical and smart; identifies children with the school; is not distracting in class (as fashion items can be); makes children feel equal to their peers in terms of appearance; is regarded as suitable, and good value for money, by most parents; and has been designed with health and safety in mind.
+We encourage all children to wear a school uniform which the Governors consider promotes a sense of pride in the school; gives a sense of community and belonging; is practical and smart; identifies children with the school; is not distracting in class (as fashion items can be); makes children feel equal to their peers in terms of appearance; is regarded as suitable, and good value for money, by most parents; and has been designed with health and safety in mind.
+At Meldreth Primary the colour is predominantly green and black.